johannesjasper/spin_transmission/README.md

 Start the server by running `./gradlew bootRun`.

+## Clients

-This repo also contains a client written in python.
+This repo also contains client implementations that ought to demonstrate the integration.

-It will read a plain text, encrypt it, and send it to the server.
+### JS (Browser)
+Navigate to [http://localhost:8080/index.html](http://localhost:8080/index.html), insert a message, and hit the button.

+### Python
+Start `client.py` and insert a message to encrypt/decrypt.
 ```
 # activate venv
 pip install -r requirements.txt